 The route started steeply, and continued steeply!
 The trail was rocky and dry so we had to tread carefully.
 The views were stunning and we found some of the last madroños of the season which definitely made the climb worth while.

 We took a short trail down from the castle through the forest before continuing on the road for a short distance.
-We turned onto the steep path again, this time to go even higher to the peak Alt de Pi at 716m.
-At the top of the peak there are lots of satellite and radio towers (great mobile phone reception) and yet more spectacular views across the mountains and to the sea.
+We turned onto the steep path again, this time to go to the even higher to the peak Alt de Pi at 716m.
+At the peak there are lots of satellite and radio towers (great phone reception) and yet more spectacular views of the mountains and sea.

 The descent started with a woodland trail, a short part of it was runnable however it soon became far too sheer to do anything but slide, scramble and sometimes slip down!
 The loose rocks and sharp angle made it particularly difficult to stay upright.